Salem al-Meslet

 Salem al-Meslet (Arabic: سالم المسلط, born 1959) is a Syrian politician who served as President of the National Coalition of Syrian Revolutionary and Opposition Forces from 2021 to 2023.

 Early life

 Salem al-Meslet was born in Hasaka, Syria in 1959.

 Political history

-On 12 July 2021, Meslet was elected as President of the National Coalition of Syrian Revolutionary and Opposition Forces and the Syrian Interim Government, replacing Naser al-Hariri in both positions.
+On 12 July 2021, Meslet was elected as President of the National Coalition of Syrian Revolutionary and Opposition Forces and the Syrian Interim Government, replacing Nasr al-Hariri in both positions.
 He later lost his position as President of the National Coalition of Syrian Revolutionary and Opposition Forces with Hadi al-Bahra replacing him.